 However, the introduction of CAPI has an impact on the entire census process, and its implementation will create various challenges in census operations.
-The benefits associated with the successful introduction of CAPI-based data collection in the census cannot be realized without a strong commitment of INSTAT to move tactically and strategically towards new technological systems.
+The benefits associated with the successful introduction of CAPI-based data collection in the census cannot be realized without a strong commitment from INSTAT to move tactically and strategically towards technological systems.
 The decision to use CAPI instead of PAPI is important and should be made in the initial census planning stages with a clear understanding of the technology and assessment of the operating environment in terms of institutional capacity, infrastructure and terrain.

-9.2 Feasibility of CAPI-based data collection
+9.2 Feasibilities of CAPI-based data collection

+Adopting a CAPI-based data collection requires careful planning.
 The success of any electronic data collection depends on sound strategic, operational and managerial planning as well as a well-designed institutional environment.
-To ensure the success of the 2020 Census, it is critical to identify all requirements for introducing electronic data collection technology, and to develop plans for doing so early in the census life cycle.
+To ensure the success of the Census, it is critical to identify all requirements for introducing electronic data collection technology, and to develop plans for doing so early in the census life cycle.
 The planning should take into consideration several critical factors.

-9.2.1 Infrastructure considerations: mobile network coverage and Wi-Fi use
+9.2.1 Infrastructure considerations